 The BLM is responsible for ensuring the prevention of unnecessary or undue degradation of Public Lands by operations authorized by the mining laws.
-Anyone intending to develop mineral resources on the Public Lands must prevent unnecessary or undue degradation of the land and reclaim disturbed sites (43 CFR 3809.1).
+Anyone intending to develop mineral resources on the Public Lands must prevent unnecessary or undue degradation of the land and reclaim disturbed sites (43 CFR 3809).

-A mining claimant without an approved Notice or Plan of Operations, is considered a visitor of the BLM Public Lands.
+A mining claimant who is not conducting operations under casual use or does not have a filed Notice or approved Plan of Operations, is considered a visitor of the BLM Public Lands.
 Further, the use and occupancy will be different on US Forest Service lands.
 The local office of the Federal agency who manages the surface where a mining claim is located will have policies and procedures applicable to any surface disturbing activity within their jurisdiction.

-Visitors may occupy the land no longer than 14 days in any 90 day period within a 25 mile radius of the initially occupied site unless the BLM has concurred with a proposed extended Use and Occupancy request (43 CFR 3715).
-Any occupancy on the Public Lands longer than this allowable timeframe, for the purposes of conducting activities under the Mining Law, must be conducted under an approved Notice or a Plan of Operations with a concurrence for Use and Occupancy.
+Visitors may occupy the land no longer than 14 days in any 90-day period within a 25-mile radius of the initially occupied site unless the BLM has concurred with a proposed extended Use and Occupancy request (43 CFR 3715).
+Any occupancy on the Public Lands longer than this allowable timeframe, for the purposes of conducting activities under the Mining Law, must be conducted under a filed Notice or approved Plan of Operations with a concurrence for Use and Occupancy.

-You may not construct permanent structures, mobile structures, store equipment or vehicles or use unauthorized roads or trails without prior approval from the agency.
-Further, intermittent or casual mineral exploration and development does not normally justify the use of such structures or travel off designated routes or any rights to camping or occupancy beyond the time period allowed for the general public.
+You may not construct permanent structures, mobile structures, store equipment or vehicles or use unauthorized roads or trails without prior with the agency.